felixvuo/felixvuo.github.io/_pages/about.md

 ---
 permalink: /
-title: "Felix Ulrich-Oltean: Researcher in Artificial Intelligence"
+title: "Researcher and Lecturer in Artificial Intelligence"
 author_profile: true
 redirect_from:
   - /about/